kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do (formerly, Stretches)
-- Upgrade CanScroll() functions to be booleans that are set on choice change
 - Update choice pointer to animate
   - Subtle bounce effect where the arrow accelerates to the right, bounces back very slowly, then repeats
 - Consider beginning the Module/Demo repo for this first draft of the textbox module and moving the implementation there